 Embedded Derivatives - modco/Funds Withheld Treaties - Represents the change in the fair value of embedded derivatives on funds withheld at interest associated with treaties written on a modco or funds withheld basis.
 The fair value changes of embedded derivatives on funds withheld at interest associated with treaties written on a modco or funds withheld basis are reflected in revenues, while the related impact on deferred acquisition expenses is reflected in benefits and expenses.
 Changes in the fair value of the embedded derivative are driven by changes in investment credit spreads, including the Company's own credit spread.
-Generally, an increase in investment credit spreads, ignoring changes in the Company's own credit spread, will have a negative impact on the fair value of the embedded derivative (decrease in income).
-Changes in fair values of these embedded derivatives are net of an increase (decrease) in revenues of \$(6.2) million and \$25.4 million for the three months and \$(63.4) million and \$1.1 million for the nine months ended September 30, 2012 and 2011, respectively, associated with the Company's own credit risk.
-A 10% increase in the Company's own credit risk rate would have increased revenues by approximately \$0.2 million for the nine months ended September 30, 2012.
+Generally, an increase in investment credit spreads, ignoring changes in the Company's own credit spread, will have a negative impact on the fair value of the embedded derivative of these embedded derivatives are net of an increase (decrease) in revenues of \$(6.2) million and \$25.4 million for the three months and \$(63.4) million and \$1.1 million for the nine months ended September 30, 2012 and 2011, respectively, associated with the Company's own credit risk rate would have increased revenues by approximately \$0.2 million for the nine months ended September 30, 2012.
 Conversely, a 10% decrease in the Company's own credit risk rate would have decreased revenues by approximately \$0.2 million for the nine months ended September 30, 2012.

 In the third quarter of 2012, the change in fair value of the embedded derivative increased revenues by \$54.3 million and related deferred acquisition expenses increased benefits and expenses by \$37.6 million, for a positive pre-tax income impact of \$16.7 million.
 During the third quarter of 2011, the change in fair value of the embedded derivative decreased revenues by \$103.9 million and related deferred acquisition expenses decreased benefits and expenses by \$68.1 million, for a negative pre-tax income impact of \$35.8 million, primarily due to an increase in investment credit spreads.
 In the first nine months of 2012, the change in fair value of the embedded derivative increased revenues by \$40.3 million and related deferred acquisition expenses increased benefits and expenses by \$24.7 million, for a positive pre-tax income impact of \$15.6 million, primarily due to an increase in investment credit spreads.
+During the first nine months of 2011, the change in fair value of the embedded derivative decreased revenues by \$2.9 million and related deferred acquisition expenses increased benefits and expenses by \$2.4 million, for a positive pre-tax income impact of \$0.5 million, primarily due to an increase in investment credit spreads.
 During the first nine months of 2011, the change in fair value of the embedded derivative decreased revenues by \$2.9 million and related deferred acquisition expenses increased benefits and expenses by \$2.4 million, for a negative pre-tax income impact of \$0.5 million, primarily due to an increase in investment credit spreads.